IAN Research Report #2 - July 2007

 Total with IQ of 70 or Less

-Our figures for Mental Retardation and IQ presented us with a bit of a conundrum.
-Parents had told us that only 10% of the children had been diagnosed with Mental Retardation, but then told us that 28% of those tested had an IQ of 70 or less, which is the definition of Mental Retardation.
+Our figures for intellectual disability and IQ presented us with a bit of a conundrum.
+Parents had told us that only 10% of the children had been diagnosed with intellectual disability, but then told us that 28% of those tested had an IQ of 70 or less, which is the definition of intellectual disability.
 (See Table 1, above.)
 What could explain this?

-Upon further investigation, we discovered that 18% of parents who had said their child had not been diagnosed as Mentally Retarded also said that their child's IQ was 70 or below.
+Upon further investigation, we discovered that 18% of parents who had said their child had not been diagnosed as intellectually disabled also said that their child's IQ was 70 or below.
 To understand why, we looked again to parents' comments.

-Some parents told us that their child's IQ had been in the retarded range, but nobody had ever officially given them the "mentally retarded" diagnosis or label.
-Others said their child couldn't cooperate with the testing process, whether because of an inability to focus or meltdowns, and was given a Mentally Retarded diagnosis when they hadn't really taken the test.
+Some parents told us that their child's IQ had been in the intellectually disabled range, but nobody had ever officially given them the "intellectually disabled" diagnosis or label.
+Others said their child couldn't cooperate with the testing process, whether because of an inability to focus or meltdowns, and was given an intellectual disability diagnosis when they hadn't really taken the test.
 Still others reported that IQ tests had yielded different results at different times, describing 20 point spreads in test scores.
 Many objected to the IQ test, declaring that they didn't believe such tests can accurately measure the IQ of children who are non-verbal or possess little language, or who have social problems that make it hard for them to successfully interact with "some stranger" giving the test.

 Clearly, many parents feel that their child's intelligence and ability cannot be easily measured by standard means.
 Researchers trying to discern what percentage of individuals with ASDs have what level of cognitive ability will need to be especially careful to address all of these issues.